Navigating the New Clean Energy Tax Credit Rules

 Critical action deadline: December 31, 2025

-Spend just 5% of your project cost before year-end and you can:
+Spend at least 5% (more on this below) of your project cost before year-end and you can:

 - Avoid Foreign Entity of Concern (FEOC) compliance entirely